 Interview with Deena Kaye Rose - Part 2

 Deena: Eleanor Roosevelt said, “You wouldn't worry so much about what others think of you if you realized how seldom they do.”
 That is why I have so much respect for Caitlyn Jenner.
 Choosing to transition in the fishbowl that is her life is a serious commitment.
-Deciding to transition is not just an impulse, akin to walking through Petco and deciding to buy a goldfish.
+Deciding to transition is not just an impulse, like walking through Petco and deciding to buy a goldfish.
 If transition dies, one cannot just flush it down the toilet.

 Onstage at a college in Seattle, WA.

-I am rather hesitant to say that it has been okay, not easy, but certainly, a progressive process that, once begun, is just a matter of connecting the gender dots to make the final picture.
+Deena: Probably the actual, definite decision to do it!
+I am rather hesitant to say that it has been okay, not easy, but certainly a progressive process that, once begun, is just a matter of connecting the gender dots to make the final picture.

 Backstage in Nashville before Transition.

 Deena: At times it has been difficult to be near the last in billing.
-And, of the original four letters, LGBT, we are the people who are not defined by our sexual practices.
-But in the association of LGBT, we are the Glitter.
+And of the original four letters, LGBT, we are the people who are not defined by our sexual practices.
+But in the association of LGBT, we are the glitter.
+You don’t hear people say, “Let’s go to the bisexual bar!”.

-Monika: What do you think in general about transgender news stories or characters which have been featured in films, newspapers, or books so far?
+Monika: How do you feel about the way transgender people have been represented in films, newspapers, and books so far?

-So “Tangerine” is a wonderful work of art.
+Deena: So “Tangerine” is a wonderful work of art.
 “HerStory” is absolutely exquisite.
 “The Danish Girl” made me cry.
 “Sense8,” though very violent, featured a terrific trans actress, Jamie Clayton, in a trans role.
 This Netflix series was mostly written and directed by the Wachowski sisters, Lana and Lilly.
 Oh, and one of the cisgender nurses in “The Danish Girl” is played by the great transgender actress, Rebecca Root.

-Monika: Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you involved in any lobbying efforts, and do you believe transgender women can make a real impact in politics?

 Deena: Gender Justice is a wonderful organization here in Nevada.

-Deena: Long ago, I decided that I would rather be Classy than Sexy!
-And I try to dress that way, Class before Sass!
+Deena: Long ago, I decided that I would rather be classy than sexy, and I try to dress that way.
+Class before sass!

 Deena: I have the love of some wonderfully precious souls.
-‘Nuff Said.
+‘Nuff said.

 Deena in San Diego,